SinTan1729/chhoto-url/CLI.md

 ### API key validation

-**This is required for programs that rely on a JSON response from Chhoto URL**
+**This is required for programs that rely on a JSON response from Chhoto URL.**

 In order to use API key validation, set the [`CHHOTO_API_KEY`](./INSTALLATION.md#chhoto_api_key) environment variable.
 If this is not set, the API will default to cookie validation (see section above).
 If the API key is insecure, a warning will be outputted along with a generated